-To make the days when you’re super busy a little easier, here are 25 Make-Ahead Toddler Dinners (that everyone at the table will enjoy).
-Add these easy family dinners to your list for the week ahead—or try one out on the table tonight.
+To make the days when you’re super busy a little easier, here are 25 Make-Ahead Toddler Dinners that everyone at the table will enjoy.
+You can freeze most of these and can definitely store all of them in the fridge for a few days, so pick one or a few and make quick work of planning your family dinners for the week ahead!

 Getting dinner (or lunch, for that matter) on the table with an active and hungry toddler underfoot often feels impossible.
 Heck, it often is impossible.
 And even the best laid dinner intentions can quickly go by the wayside when someone is in need of your attention, wants to be held, or just wants to reconnect with you after a long day.
 These meals either freeze well, so you can make them weeks (or months ahead) and pull them out when you need them, or they store well in the fridge for a number of days.
 You can make a double batch of a favorite recipe or cook ahead on the weekend.
 You can stock the freezer with ready-to-eat meals or simply prep the ingredients.
 It’s up to you.
 Refer to the specific information under each idea for safe storage and get ready to enjoy happier meals.

 You can freeze this sauce when fully cooled in a quart-size freezer bag.
 Remove as much air as you can and freeze flat for up to 3 months.
 Thaw overnight in the refrigerator or place the bag in a large bowl filled with warm water and let thaw.
 Serve with pasta, meatballs, or even over couscous.